The Best way to Pray for a Narcissistic Jerk-

 The health of our relationships really and truly is the greatest measure of our maturity.
 It is also a powerful witness to unbelievers.
 A God who has the power to help a person have happy, healthy relationships is a God worth following.
 For that reason, alone Christians should do everything they can do to ensure their relationships are healthy and God honoring.

-How Hospitality Kills Community-
+How Hospitality can kill Christian Community-

 We cared for you.
 Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well~ 1stThessalonians 2:8 NIV